The-MEDINA/Resume-builder/README.md

-# Resume-builder
+# Resu-Me

-A Resume and CV maker made to take better advantage of the web.
+An interactive Resume / CV / Portfolio site designed for the web.

 ## Getting Started

 This is a [Next.js](https://nextjs.org) project.
+You'll need to install its [required packages](https://nextjs.org/docs/app/getting-started/installation) before messing with Resu-Me

-This means you'll need to download [Node.js](https://nodejs.org/en/download/) to run the local server and see changes.
+You'll also need [Node.js](https://nodejs.org/en/download/) to run the local server and see changes.

 To start the local server, navigate to the resume-builder folder in the project.